Stochastic maximum principle for problems with delay with general dependence on the past: The controlled problem and the stochastic maximum principle

 We notice that the terms

-appearing respectively in the drift $f$, in the diffusion $g$ and in the current cost $l$ do not make sense in a standard way and for every $t\in[0,T]$ as soon as the control $u$ is not assumed to be continuous, but only square integrable in time.
+appearing respectively in the drift $f$, in the diffusion $g$ and in the current cost $l$ do not make sense in a standard way and for every $t\in[0,T]$ as soon as the control $u$ is not assumed to be integrable with respect to the measures $\mu_3, \mu_4, \mu_6 $, but only square integrable with respect to the Lebesgue measure in $[-d,0]$.
 So it is necessary to give a precise meaning to the state equation and to the current cost.
-First of all we want to clarify that for any $ u \in \mathcal{U}$ equation \eqref{eq:state:fin} is well defined, indeed for any $ u \in \mathcal {U}$ and any strongly regular measure $\tilde\mu$ we have that:
+First of all we want to clarify that for any $ u \in \mathcal{U}$ equation \eqref{eq:state:fin} is well defined, indeed for any $ u \in \mathcal {U}$ and any finite regular measure $\tilde\mu$ we have that:

 thus